Continued Uplift in Svartsengi

 A new map has therefore been developed to address the limitations of the previous version.
 This new approach is not only applicable to the Reykjanes Peninsula but also introduces a methodology that can be used for all other active volcanic systems in Iceland.

-New features include: 1.
-Volcanic alert level system (see blue box 1), expanded mapped hazard area (see blue box 2) and target zones (see blue box 3).
-See further details in the accompanying text.
+level system (see blue box 1), expanded mapped hazard area (see blue box 2)

 The hazard map is based on three components

-HazardMap_Fig21.
+There are three major updates in the new map:1.
 Volcanic Alert Level – This reflects the current status of the volcanic system and uses a four-tier color-coded scale from 0 (green) to 3 (red).

 The alert level indicates the status of the volcanic system and determines how the hazard is assessed.

-Haettumat_Daemi_LitadirFletir2.
-Mapped Hazards – The assessment is based on a combined evaluation of seven hazards that are present or may arise: 1) seismic activity, 2) sinkholes, 3) fault movements, 4) eruptive fissure, 5) lava flow, 6) tephra fallout, 7) gas pollution.
+2. Mapped Hazards – The assessment is based on a combined evaluation of seven hazards that are present or may arise: 1) seismic activity, 2) sinkholes, 3) fault movements, 4) eruptive fissure, 5) lava flow, 6) tephra fallout, 7) gas pollution.
 Each location within the domain shows the cumulative level of hazard according to the volcano status.
 The shapes and sizes of these areas may change depending on the evaluated hazard at any given time.